JakasaurusRex/Pygame-Workshop/README.md

 dino.set_position(DINO_X_OFFSET, screen.get_height()-floor.get_height()-dino.get_height(), True)
 ```

 Draw out this math using the coordinate system I showed earlier if this math doesn't make sense!
-I also passed in True to inform the class that this is the floor Y position for the dinosaur.
+I also passed in True to inform the class that this is the floor Y position for the dinosaur (this is the resting position of the dinosaur).

 Last thing we need to do to get the dinosaur all setup is to update our game loop to handle keyboard input and to update the physics and draw the dinosuar.